Methods and data standards

 Standardization Approach

-eOceans does not impose a single field protocol.
-Instead, it implements a standardized data model and harmonization framework that maps multiple observation types into a consistent structure.
+eOceans implements a standardized data model and harmonization framework that maps multiple observation types into a consistent structure.

 Key elements include: